HL7/US-Core/input/pagecontent/screening-and-assessments.md

 ##### <span class="bg-success" markdown="1">US Core Observation Screening Assessment Profile</span><!-- new-content -->

 <span class="bg-success" markdown="1">
 [US Core Observation Screening Assessment Profile] is defined to record observations from responses to screening tools and assessments used for any context (e.g., SDOH, functional status, etc.).
 Although systems can represent most questions and answers in healthcare assessments as FHIR Observations, it is only sometimes necessary and appropriate to represent all of them as Observations.
 Only relevant responses should be extracted as Observations.
-For example, depending on the use case and focus of the Assessment or Survey patient demographic, information may be recorded in the Patient resource instead of Observations.
+For example, depending on the use case and focus of the Assessment or Survey, patient demographic information may be recorded in the Patient resource instead of Observations.
 The observations can be grouped and nested to preserve the structure of screening or assessment instruments.
 The figure below illustrates the relationship between the Observation screening and assessments "panel" and the individual screening and assessment "item" Observations.
 Each box represents an Observation:</span><!-- new-content -->

 {% include img-med.html img="uscore-observation-assessment-structure.svg" caption="Relationship Between Screening Assessment Observations" %}